Jared Leto spotted climbing up hotel wall in Berlin without harness

 While many fans applauded the actor for embracing the Met Gala theme – “Karl Lagerfeld: A Line of Beauty” – others were not surprised that Leto took things one step further.
 “Only Jared Leto would,” one person tweeted, while another said: “Of course it had to be Jared Leto.”

-Jared Leto wasn’t the only one dressed as a cat for the 2023 Met Gala, which took place at the Metropolitan Museum of Art in New York City.
+The Oscar-winning actor wasn’t the only one dressed as a cat for the 2023 Met Gala, which took place at the Metropolitan Museum of Art in New York City.
 Doja Cat also arrived on the red carpet in an outfit that was influenced by the German designer’s white cat.

 Join our commenting forum